Proper adjective

-English orthography sometimes uses the term proper adjective to mean adjectives that take initial capital letters, and common adjective to mean those that do not.
+In English orthography, the term proper adjective is used to mean adjectives that take initial capital letters, and common adjective to mean those that do not.
 For example, a person from India is Indian—Indian is a proper adjective.

 Etymology

 The term proper noun denotes a noun that, grammatically speaking, identifies a specific unique entity; for example, England is a proper noun, because it is a name for a specific country, whereas dog is not a proper noun; it is, rather, a common noun because it refers to any one member of a group of dog animals.

 In English orthography, most proper nouns are capitalized and most common nouns are not.
 As a result, the term proper noun has come to mean, in lay usage, a noun that is capitalized, and common noun to mean a noun that is not capitalized.
 Furthermore, English adjectives that derive from proper nouns are usually capitalized.
 This has led to the use of the terms proper adjective and common adjective, with meanings analogous to the lay meanings of proper noun and common noun.
 Proper adjectives are just capitalized adjectives.